Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 Unilever's (NYSE:UL) share price has been on something of a rollercoaster of late.
 This has been especially the case since the June Brexit vote after which investors both quickly ran to defensive shares and then subsequently ran from them as we edged towards the end of 2016:

-Nonetheless, since the start of the 2017 the trend has been (generally) upwards as investors have turned back towards defensive companies.
-At least this was the case until Unilever released their FY2016 results on 26 January:
+Nonetheless, since the start of 2017, the trend has been (generally) upwards as investors have turned back towards defensive companies.
+At least this was the case until Unilever released their FY2016 results on January 26:

 So has that reaction been fair?
 I'd argue not.
 Although clearly reflecting what remains a tough environment, Unilever's Q4 and FY 2016 results remain very impressive and continue to bode well for their long-term future growth.